far-horizons-ou/policies/privacy/company-processors/index.md

 ---
 title: Company Processors
-description: Far Horizon OÜ  uses some other third-party processors for company purposes outside of delivering our services.
+description: Far Horizons OÜ  uses some other third-party processors for company purposes outside of delivering our services.
 ---

 # Company processors